Dhruvid98/SFAL-VSD-SoC-Design/Day 0/README.md

 * The output of this step is the creation of a GDSII file (Graphic Data System Information Interchange).
 ### Step 5: Physical verification and Fabrication
 * Physical verification of the GDSII file is done using DRC and LVS checks.
 * Later chip is sent for manufacturing to the foundries, also known as TAPOUT.
+#### TAP IN
 ### Step 6: Post-Silicon Validation
-* Hardware validation on evaluation boards
+* The chip on the evaluation board is then tested further by driving signals from the onboard peripherals and measuring the output, O4, at the output pin.
+* The goal here is to ensure that O1 = O2 = O3 = O4, maintaining consistent functionality throughout.
 ### Step 7: System Ingetration
 * Consumer electronics
-* Chip integration to PCB/system, smart watch, smartphone
+* Chip integration to PCB/system, smart watch, smartphone.